Pylir/Pylir/README.md

 Pylir requires LLVM and MLIR to be built at this revision, and then be able to be found via cmake.
 Via the `CMAKE_PREFIX_PATH` variable, one can point cmake at the LLVM and MLIR installation.

 Additionally, one may optionally also build and embed LLD.
-This is highly recommended and also enable LTO support in the compiler.
+This is highly recommended and also enables LTO support in the compiler.

 ## Quick tour of the source code